ibm-bluemix-mobile-services/bms-clientsdk-swift-security/README.md

 ## Sample app
 You can use 'pod try BMSSecurity' to get a sample application.
 A readme file with details on how to run the sample application is available in the app's folder.

+## Known limitation
+Currently Swift SDK does not submit monitoring data.
+This is a work in progress and will be delivered in following months.
+If you’d like to continue receiving monitoring data in the service dashboard you can continue using Objective-C SDK.

 =======================